lmc2179/lmc2179.github.io/drafts/seychelles.md

 This allows us to take our error measure, which is a continuous number, and discretize it.
 We could add more categories by defining what it means to have a "direct hit", a "near miss", a "bad miss" etc. You could then attach a predicted outcome to each of those discrete categories, and you've learned something not just about how the model makes **predictions**, but how it lets you make **decisions**.
 In this sense, it's the regression-oriented sequel to our previous discussion about [analyzing the confusion matrix](https://lmc2179.github.io/posts/decisions.html) for classifiers - we go from pure regression analysis to decision analysis using a diagnostic.
 The "direct hits" for a regression model are like landing in the main diagonal of the confusion matrix.

-Idea: Tie size of miss to the resulting decision in a more interpretable way than MSE and friends. how much percent can your prediction be off by, and still let you make a good decision?
+In a sense, this is a check of the model's "calibration quality".
+While I usually hear that term referring to [probability calibration](https://scikit-learn.org/stable/auto_examples/calibration/plot_calibration_curve.html), I think it's relevant here too.
+In the regression setting, a model is "well calibrated" when its prediction are at or near the actual value.
+We'll plot the regression equivalent of the calibration curve, and highlight the region that counts as a good enough fit.

-Let's do a quick example using this [dataset of California House Prices](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).
+Let's do a quick example using this [dataset of California House Prices along with their attributes](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).
 Imagine that you're planning on using this to figure out what the potential price of your house might be when you sell it; you want to know how much you might get for it so you can figure out how to budget for your other purchases.
+We'll use a Gradient Boosting model, but that's not especially important - whatever black-box method you're using should work.

-In this case it's a gradient booster but that doesn't really matter
+First, lets get all our favorite toys out of the closet, grabbing our data and desired model:

 ```
 import pandas as pd